3gstudent/Eventlogedit-evtx--Evolution/README.md

 Support: Win7 and later

-Compare with DanderSpritz,my way don't need dll injection and support more version(Server2012 and later).
+Compare with DanderSpritz,my way don't need dll injection and support more version(Server2012 and later).(It can be used to delete the setup.evtx,others need more test)

 Need more test and suggestions.